King Aethelred the Unready was born to King Edgar

 1005 (16th November)

 Aelfric of Abingdon, Archbishop of Canterbury, died.
-He left his fleet of ships to the people of King.
+He left his fleet of ships to the people of Kent.
 He also left his best ship to Aethelred.

 A daughter, Godgifu, was born to Aethelred and Emma of Normandy.